Sailing South of Spain

 Packing for sailing in Spain is pretty similar to what you might need in Italy, Croatia or other Mediterranean places.
 Well maybe except some Spanish dictionary.

-– wind/rain jacket, the more water resistant the better.
+– Breathable wind/rain jacket, the more water resistant the better.
 Rain jacket is a must!

 – comfortable, short clothes and something nice for evening.
 Spain is famous for its night life, you would not want to miss it as almost everyone is going out over evenings.
 Pubs, restaurants and local places are full of life

 – swimming or diving suit and a snorkeling mask.
 Better have it with you.
 In Spain there are a lot of beautiful snorkeling places.
 And a good well fitting mask is a must have.
 Rental masks might not fit you well or be used and not that clear.
-So get yourself a nice diving / snorkeling mask.
+So get yourself a good scuba diving mask or a snorkeling mask.

-– European socket adapter or universal adapter is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapters.
+– Do not forget about universal adapter for electricity sockets,.
+It is something you would not want to forget as in smaller ports it might be quite hard to get a suitable adapters.

 – what else?
 Why not to take some toys.
 Inflatable toys, water guns, body paint, some games and a country flag, or even some small candles for a romantic evening on the beach